Want to join Maritime Academy?

 Our school menus will promote sustainability.
 This means that students will have access to a high level of plant-based options for lunch.
 Plant-based diets in comparison to diets rich in animal products are more sustainable because they use many fewer natural resources and are less taxing on the environment.
 Overwhelming scientific evidence points to the fact that we need to shift towards predominantly plant-based diets to help combat climate change.
 Meat Free Monday makes a positive difference and it’s a great start.
 Overall, the fewer animal products we eat, the better.

-Introducing Chartwells – Our Caterers
+Introducing Innovate – Our Caterers

 Meat Free Monday